Executive Director

 BIO

 In May 2019, Ana Marina joined Good Samaritan and began working at one of Good Sam’s satellite hubs in the Bayview Area.
 Ana Marina is currently the Bayview Manager at El Central Bayview.
-El Central Bayview is a comprehensive Family Resource Center collaborative with Mission Neighborhood Centers (MNC) and Mission Economic Development Agency (MEDA) as partner agencies.
+El Central Bayview is a comprehensive family resource center that collaborates with Mission Neighborhood Centers (MNC) and Mission Economic Development Agency (MEDA) as partner agencies.
 The center was successfully developed by the organizing efforts of the San Francisco Latino Parity and Equity Coalition in response to the growing number of Latinos residing in Bayview.

 Erika Castro